-- Long Runner: Along with All in the Family, the Bunker's story ran for a massive 13 seasons.
+- Long Runner: Between All in the Family and this show, Archie Bunker's story ran for a massive 13 seasons.

 - Rearrange the Song: The show features new, instrumental versions of AITF's opening ("Those Were the Days") and closing ("Remembering You") themes.

 - Reasonable Authority Figure: Judge McGuire, who takes charge of a custody battle between Archie and Stephanie's wealthy and snobbish grandmother Estelle over Stephanie.
 He acts very impartial, as is willing to give each side a voice.
 He eventually decides in Archie's favor.

 Estelle: What can he do for her now?
 He's a totally uneducated man!

 McGuire: Mrs. Harris, my father was an ignorant laborer and he drank too much and I became a judge.
 I raised two daughters.
 One is an attorney and the other dropped out of high school and is handing out flowers at the airport.
 We all do the best we can.
 And I'm sure Mr. Bunker will do okay!

 - Running Gag: Archie (or sometimes other characters) greeting the blind Mr. Van Renseleer and waving a hand in front of his face.